Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Methods

 \subsection{Feature Selection and Training Strategy}

 For a fair comparison between LSDR10 and PS1DR2, we use magnitudes and magnitude errors as the input features for both surveys.
-Specifically, for LSDR10, we use the $g$, $r$, $i$, $z$, $W1$, and $W2$ band magnitudes along with their corresponding errors (12 features in total).
-For PS1DR2, we use the $g$, $r$, $i$, $z$, $y$ band magnitudes measured in three aperture types (Kron, PSF, and Aperture) together with their errors (30 features in total).
+Specifically, for LSDR10, we use the $g$, $r$, $i$, $z_{\mathrm{m}}$, $W1$, and $W2$ band magnitudes along with their corresponding errors (12 features in total).
+For PS1DR2, we use the $g$, $r$, $i$, $z_{\mathrm{m}}$, and $y$ band magnitudes measured in three aperture types (Kron, PSF, and Aperture) together with their errors (30 features in total).
+Unlike the Tractor model-fitting photometry used by LSDR10 \citep{dey2019}, PS1DR2 provides independent measurements through different aperture definitions.
+Including all three types allows the model to exploit the implicit morphological information encoded in their differences, such as source size and concentration.
 We systematically evaluated different feature combinations and found that adding color features provides negligible improvement, so we adopt the magnitude-only configuration for consistency.

 We use the AdamW optimizer \citep{loshchilov2019} with an initial learning rate of $5 \times 10^{-4}$ and weight decay of $1 \times 10^{-5}$.
 The learning rate is reduced by a factor of 0.5 when the validation loss plateaus for 5 consecutive epochs.
 Gradient clipping with a maximum norm of 1.0 is applied to stabilize training.
 Early stopping with a patience of 20 epochs is employed to prevent overfitting.
 The model is trained with a batch size of 4096 for up to 300 epochs.